 The eastern corner of the outer bailey was strengthened by a tower-like projection, which was basically a thickened and raised fragment of the wall.
 This thickening allowed to place recesses in the ground floor, and above the latrines, reached by a spiral staircase connected also to the upper combat level.

-Between the north-eastern tower and the eastern corner of the outer ward, in the fifteenth century there was an elongated barn.
-Perhaps it was created on the site of the former great hall.
-In this case, the eastern, reinforced corner equipped with latrines, would be part of a larger representative complex.
+There was an oblong barn between the north-east tower and the east corner of the lower bailey in the 15th century.
+It was probably built on the site of the former great hall, as evidenced by the traces of the roof preserved on the wall.
+In this case, the eastern, thickened corner would be part of a larger representative complex.

 The castle has survived to modern times in the form of a ruin.
 The circumference of the defensive walls has been preserved for a longer length, especially from the north, east and west.
 From the inner ward a gatehouse is visible, only the foundations remain from the cylindrical tower.
 The lower ward with the outer gate (Great Gatehouse), the north-eastern tower, the ruins of the north-western tower, the barn and the east corner have been very well preserved.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.